How To Find Spying Apps On Your Phone

-The length of time required to shut down your phone should be relatively constant.
+The length of time required to shut down a phone should be relatively constant.
 Occasionally, it takes a bit longer for an app to end, especially if it has been a while since you last turned off your phone.
 However, if you observe that shutdown times are routinely longer than they used to be, this could be an indication of the presence of spy applications, as they require the closure of more open files and system hooks.

 7. Phone Running Hot

 Smartphones feature powerful processors with inadequate cooling and do not always operate at full power to compensate for this shortcoming.
-This means that performing resource-intensive tasks, such as operating the camera for extended periods, can cause the phone to become noticeably warmer.
+This means that performing resource-intensive tasks, such as operating the camera for extended periods, can cause the case to become noticeably warmer.

 After prolonged use, the phone will likely become warm or even hot to the touch.
 This is normal.
 However, it is highly unusual for a phone to be warm when it should be in a state of inactivity.